heykayla/my-writing/tutorials/tutorial-clone-a-github-repo-with-github-desktop.md

 * **Git**: An open-source version control system (VCS) software that serves as a time machine.
 It records changes to your files and lets you revert or recall changes you made.
 * **GitHub**: A web-based platform built on Git that can host and manage files and lets you collaborate with other users on projects.
 * **Repositories**: Folders that store files and their revision history within GitHub.
 * **GitHub Desktop**: An application installed on your local computer that lets you interact with your remote GitHub.com account without using the command line and web browser.
-It provides a simple and intuitive user interface.
 * **Cloned Repositories**: A local copy of a repository on your computer that is created from and syncs to your remote GitHub.com account.
 It lets you edit and create new files locally.